 Current city: Washington DC

-Current job: Executive Vice President- National Public Affairs and Issue Management Director at MWWPR
+Current job: Executive Vice President of Public Affairs and Issue Management, GM of MWWPR's DC office

 Past job: CEO of the Democratic National Committee

 Q. Favorite spot for a coffee meeting: Love the Coffee Bar on 17th

 Q. Describe one way how a skill you learned in a previous job helped you in your new job: At one of my jobs, I worked on creating networks in states for a Presidential Campaign-bringing people together for a common purpose and discussing ways to become involved really helped me with all of my jobs going forward.

 Q. Job advice in three words?
 Ask for help

 Q. How are you (or your company, org, nonprofit) currently bridging the gap between politics and tech?
 Our firm is definitely working together to show how politics, government and public policy can influence different industries.
 My colleagues and I work with tech companies and advocates to navigate those influential players in the space and work together.
 I have really enjoyed having this conversations and opening doors for collaboration.

 Q. Morning routine?I think the morning routine always involves going through news sources and outlets to find out what is happened ing and what is new- always with plenty of coffee!